alexgdmx/OCP-manual-sts/README.md

 }
 ```

-As you can see from the example above, it is very easy and transparent how to use the IAM roles to call AWS services from a pod using the CCO in manual mode with STS.

 # Option 2: using aws-pod-identity-webhook

-The ccoctl tool, as you can see, helps to create the AWS IAM Roles one or multiples with one only line of code.
-In cases where another area is responsible to manage the AWS IAM Roles we can split the process.
+The ccoctl tool, as you can see, helps to create the AWS IAM Roles one or multiples with only one line of code.
+In cases where another area is responsible to manage the AWS IAM Roles, we can split the process.

 * Other area: create AWS IAM Roles
 * OpenShift: create service accounts and pods

-On the side of AWS we create the role and modify the “trust policy” to allow the pod service account to use it.
-And attach the policy role with the desired permissions to grant to the role.
+On the side of AWS, we create the role and modify the “trust policy” to allow the pod service account to use it and attach the policy role to grant the desired permissions to the role.

 ```json
 {